Board of Directors

 “Leaders are people who are clear about their person and their purposes… who take initiative to promote their influence with intentionality and integrity.”

-Eric is married to Val and has five children and four grandchildren.
+Eric has served as a Board Director since 2012 and currently serves as the vice-chair.
+He is married to Val and has five children and four grandchildren.
 Eric and Val live in the rectory in Rothesay, New Brunswick just outside of Saint John.
-He has been the rector of St. James the Less Church for the past 15 years.
-Eric serves on the local ministerial association executive, acts as harbourmaster for a small boat club and is chairman of the board for Alpha Ministries Canada.
+He has been the Rector of St. James the Less Church for the past 18 years.
+He is the chaplain to seafarers in the port of Saint John.
+Eric serves as commodore for a small boat club and is chairman of the board for Alpha Ministries Canada.
+He also chairs a small medical mission and is vice-chair of a local zoo.
 Eric enjoys building small boats and sailing larger ones in the Saint John River system and along the coast of Maine and New Brunswick.
 His emphasis in ministry has always been on understanding and proclaiming clearly the Word of God, as well as seeing that people are engaged in worship that is life-transforming.
 Hands-on practical ministry is also something that Eric loves to do, whether that is fixing a water pump on a car, removing ticks from a parishioner’s dog, or building and maintaining a website for a small mission organization.

 Field Member Advisers